 To its credit, the Obama administration has consistently rejected calls for military action against Iran and has engaged the country's leadership in an attempt to negotiate a agreement.
-This marks one of the few instances where the public good is being served by an administration that has otherwise been unwilling to fight back against the right for fear of offending its most important supporters (i.e., not the aforementioned public).
-The issue is urgent because of the need on the one hand to eliminate trade sanctions against Iran, as such sanctions have a history of hurting civilians more than the regimes they allegedly target, and on the other hand to reach an accord with Iran before warmongers in both the U.S. and Israel have a chance to escalate the confrontation beyond the possibility of an agreement, as it is largely Israeli and Iranian civilians who would bear the brunt of any military conflict.
+This marks one of the few instances where the public good is being served by an administration that has otherwise been unfalteringly loyal to the substantial political and economic interests that dictate most of US policy.
+The issue is urgent because of the need on the one hand to eliminate sanctions against Iran as soon as possible, as sanctions tend to do far more harm to civilians than to national elites (recall Iraq), and on the other hand to reach an accord with Iran that prevents the further proliferation of nuclear weapons, preferably before war-pigs in both the US and Israel have a chance to escalate the confrontation beyond the possibility of an agreement, as civilians would also be the ones to suffer the most in the case of military conflict.

-This insanity reached new heights on 9 March 2015, when 47 Republican senators signed an open letter to the Iranian government essentially claiming that they would nullify any agreement between the U.S. President and the Iranian government as soon as Obama's term expires.
-Not surprisingly, this letter was not well-received by all parties to the negotiations.
-While I don't see in the letter any grounds for accusing the senators of treason as some have done, I do see an instance of almost criminal insanity and at least three good reasons why the 47 people who signed the letter do not belong in the U.S. Senate (admittedly, not an institution I held in particularly high regard prior to this incident either).
+On 9 March 2015, 47 Republican senators attempted to undermine the negotiations directly by addressing an open letter directly to the Iranian government, essentially claiming that they would nullify any agreement between the US President and the Iranian government as soon as Obama's term expires.
+Not surprisingly, this letter was not well-received by any of the parties to the negotiations.
+While denouncing this letter as outright treason, as some have done, is perhaps a bit extreme, it does raise some questions about whether these 47 people should actually be US senators.

 The primary purpose of this letter is to request clarification from your office of your decision to sign a 9 March 2015 “Open Letter to the Leaders of the Islamic Republic of Iran.”